 2020 hasn’t exactly been the year for vacations, holidays, or getaways to far off places, and with current restrictions in place throughout the UK, it may still be difficult to head north of the wall and to enjoy hiking in Scotland, or a relaxing getaway in the Highlands, far from the hustle and bustle of the city.
 However, you can still make the most of St. Andrew’s Day, especially if you’re lucky enough to live in Scotland and get to enjoy the bank holiday weekend.
 Winter is a great time of year to celebrate all things Scottish.
 From St. Andrew’s Day to Hogmanay and Burns night, there are plenty of opportunities to enjoy some popular Scottish traditions.
 If you’re unable to get away for St. Andrew’s Day, you can still enjoy some Scottish food and music to mark the day.

-Go glamping in Scotland for St. Andrew’s Day bank holiday weekend
+Go glamping in Scotland for St. Andrew’s Day, 2021: bank holiday weekend ideas

 You never know, a weekend of glamping in Scotland could still be a possibility.
-With some amazing places to visit in Scotland, you can enjoy hiking through the highlands or explore the extensive, rugged coastline of this uniquely beautiful country.
+With some amazing places to visit in Scotland, you can enjoy a stay in some cozy eco pods and go hiking through the highlands or explore the extensive, rugged coastline of this uniquely beautiful country.
 To really get into the St. Andrew’s Day spirit, however, the town of St. Andrew’s itself is unsurprisingly the place to be, with week-long celebrations.
 If you head to St. Andrew’s for the weekend, you can still enjoy a getaway in the Scottish countryside as well.
 Just an hour from the town, this holiday cottage rental is the perfect placer to spend a restful bank holiday weekend with the family.

 Plan romantic holidays in Greece for some winter sun